 Day 2: Dingle Village & South Pole Inn

 Today we will travel to the south west of Ireland to the county of Kerry.
 En route we will stop in the cute Irish village of Adare before we head directly for Dingle.
-On our approach we will drive through Annascaul Village and make a stop for a quick refreshment in the South Pole Inn.
+We will drive through Annascaul Village and make a stop for a quick refreshment in the South Pole Inn.
 This pub was owned by the great Antarctic explorer, Tom Crean.
-He was an important member of both the Scott and Shackleton South Pole expeditions.
-There are plenty of photos of his expeditions that are on display at the Inn!
-Enjoy a drink here before continuing to Beenbane Beach.
-There, we will stop and you can take the cliff walk into Dingle Village.
-Take in the sights on this stunning walk and enjoy this wonderful way to arrive to this magical little corner of Ireland!
+From there, you can take the cliff walk into Dingle Village.

 Highlight of the day: Cliff walk into Dingle

 Today we walk up Mount Brandon.
 First we will travel through the famous Conor Pass with marvellous views of the Dingle Peninsula and Mt Brandon.
 The summit is 1000m and should take no longer than 4 hours.
 After our great adventure, we will head back to Dingle and you will have the option to see, swim or kayak with Fungi, a wild dolphin that calls Dingle his home.

 Highlight of the day: Climbing up Mt Brandon

 Restaurant Suggestion: Walkers Bar & Restaurant

 Day 4: Slea Head & The Blasket Islands